biplobpustcse/LearningTechnology/Design Patterns/README.md

 Sure.
 I've used the **Repository and Unit of Work** patterns for data access in ASP.NET Core to maintain a clean separation between the domain and persistence layers.
 I also use **Strategy** to allow switching between different discount calculation methods and **Mediator (via MediatR)** to decouple service logic from controllers using the **CQRS pattern.**

+### GoF Design Patterns (Gang of Four)

+Published in the book “Design Patterns: Elements of Reusable Object-Oriented Software” (1994) by Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides.

+They classified 23 design patterns into three categories:

 **🔹 Creational Design Patterns**